Have you stayed in a super cool hotel room your kids loved?

-Outrageous pink and black décor by Betsy Johnson adorn the walls of the 625 sq. ft. suite on the “tippy-top floor” of the Plaza Hotel.
+Outrageous pink and black décor by Betsy Johnson adorns the walls of the 625 sq. ft. suite on the “tippy-top floor” of the Plaza Hotel.

 And yes, it is expensive to stay here.

-Immerse your child in magic and marvel in The Wizard Chamber, created for Harry Potter aficionados.
+Immerse your child in magic and marvel in The Wizard Chamber, created for Harry Potter aficionados in London.
 Concealed behind a bookcase door, the Gothic décor evokes the magical style of Hogwarts lodgings.
-Each room features faux castle details such as stained glass windows, stone walls, cauldrons, four-poster beds hung with velvet curtains and an abundance of other curious artifacts.
+Each room features faux castle details such as stained glass windows, stone walls, cauldrons, four-poster beds hung with velvet curtains, and an abundance of other curious artifacts.

 Legoland Beach Retreat in Winter Haven, Florida

 At the Legoland Beach Retreat, guests have the opportunity of staying in their own beach-themed bungalow decorated with whimsical LEGO®décor inside and out.
 Designed to look like it’s made of giant Lego bricks, each bungalow room can sleep up to five people with one king-sized bed for parents and a small nook that has bunk beds for the kids.